Cultural Tour Package to Iceland With Nature Expeditions

 Those with a passion for wildlife have a unique opportunity today to go whale-watching from the city’s Old Harbour.
 The waters of Faxafloi are teeming with life, with countless seabirds, dolphins, and porpoises feeding here throughout the year.
 If you are coming in the months framing the country’s winter (such as September and April), you’ll also have an excellent chance to see Humpback whales, Minke whales, and even Atlantic puffins before they set off on their migration south.

 However, if you arrive before the end of October, you have an even more highly recommended tour.
 After being escorted to Thrihnukagigur volcano, you will board a mining lift and enjoy a spectacular descent into its vast magma chamber.

 Colored by the elements of the earth and large enough to hold monuments such as the Statue of Liberty comfortably, you will be awed as you approach the chamber’s bottom.
 Once you reach it, you’ll have over half an hour to explore, marveling over the incredible features and the gravity of this once-in-a-lifetime opportunity.

-Regardless of if you whale watch or descend into the volcano, you’ll still have plenty of time to get to know Reykjavík.
+Regardless of whether you whale watch or descend into the volcano, you’ll still have plenty of time to get to know Reykjavik.
 If the sky is clear when the sun sets, you could find a park or nature reserve far from the city’s urban light pollution in hopes of a display of the aurora borealis.